cloudblue/osaAPI/README.rst

 Error Handling
 --------------

-PythonPA takes the way POA returns errors natively and applies it to the PBA API.
+paAPI takes the way POA returns errors natively and applies it to the PBA API.
 The status on each responce will either be **0** for a succesfull call, or **-1** if PBA returned an error.

 This is an example of what is returned in the case of an error: